Doña Eutimia: Paladar in Havana, Cuba

 Second page dedicated to drinks

-As is customary in most restaurants in Havana, a 10% service charge was added to the final bill.
+As is customary in most restaurants in Havana, they added a 10% service charge to the final bill.

 Traditional Mojito (Mojito Tradicional)